 In the SEC products produced within GIS CCI to date, part of the margin of the Ice sheet was omitted due to the poor performance of the RA over these topographic regions.
 Figure 2.2 shows the full ice cover grid in yellow and the SEC product coverage in blue (slope less than 1.5 degrees).
-Now, we have chosen to provide full ice sheet coverage for the SEC solutions.
+Now, we have chosen to provide full ice sheet coverage (main ice sheet + strongly connected glaciers as defined in glaciers CCI) (Rastner et al., 2012) for the SEC solutions.
 The errors are still large in these regions, but it will be up to the end-user to assess through the error grids that are provided with each SEC grid which grid cells to use.

-Figure 2.2: ice-covered area shown in yellow, and the coverage of previous pre-CryoSat-2 SEC solutions shown in blue.
+Figure 2.2: (a) landcover grid showing all ice-covered area in yellow, and the coverage of previous pre-CryoSat-2 SEC solutions shown in blue. (b) ice mask from glaciers cci.
+For the SEC product we provide SEC over the ice sheet and strongly connected glaciers CL2.
+These are shown in white and yellow, respectively (Rastner et al., 2012).